Zerumi/Zerumi/README.md

 ### Hi everyone! 👋

-My name is **Kirill** *(full name: Afanasyev Kirill Aleksandrovich, also known as Zerumi)* and I'm novice computer software engineer and 3rd year banchelor student at ITMO University!
+My name is **Kirill** *(full name: Afanasyev Kirill Aleksandrovich, also known as Zerumi)* and I'm novice computer software engineer and 3rd year bachelor student at ITMO University!
 I aimed for fast-growing, learning new things & becoming better every day!
 I take inspiration from our industry and my friends, who also interested in software engineering.

 [<img src="https://github.com/user-attachments/assets/d08bcd18-84d2-45a1-a233-26541e14619b" width="25"/>](
 https://github.com/user-attachments/assets/d08bcd18-84d2-45a1-a233-26541e14619b)